John Hutchins (politician): Early career

+Congress

 Hutchins was elected as a Republican to the Thirty-sixth and Thirty-seventh Congresses (March 4, 1859-March 3, 1863).
 He served as chairman of the Committee on Manufacturers (Thirty-seventh Congress).

 He was an unsuccessful candidate for renomination in 1862, and subsequently resumed the practice of law in Warren.

+Later years and death

 He moved to Cleveland, Ohio, in 1868 and continued the practice of law.
 He died there on November 20, 1891, and was interred in Lake View Cemetery.

+Family

 He married Rhoda M Andrews in 1838, who died in Cleveland in May, 1890.
 She had three sons and two daughters, three sons and one daughter survived their parents.